 I. Reimbursement Amount Requested (Max. $1,500 per radio)

-5. You will then have to attach the supporting documents:
+5. You will then have to attach the following supporting documents (both are required):

 A. All invoices to support what you are asking to be reimbursed on

 B. Copies of canceled checks or proof of payment